 Chicago OBGYN physicians offer obstetrics care and explain common health issues related to pregnancy

 Quality prenatal care is crucial for the health of the mother and baby.
 Studies have shown that mothers who receive prenatal care are more likely to deliver a healthy baby.
-With our office in Chicago and Glenview, the team at Northwestern Women’s Health Associates offers complete obstetrics care to patients from Chicago to Northwest Indiana and the surrounding areas.
+With our office located in Chicago’s Near North Side, the team at Northwestern Women’s Health Associates offers complete obstetrics care to patients in and around Chicago and Northwest Indiana.

 Obstetricians are trained and experienced in identifying potential problems allowing the mother and baby to receive treatment sooner, easing any discomfort or issues.
 Obstetrics care is tailored to the individual patient’s needs.
 The prenatal team can offer tips for a smooth, healthy pregnancy, labor, and delivery.
 This includes addressing your concerns or questions throughout pregnancy